 There are two major factors in determining whether AP Calculus AB vs BC would be a better fit: your math background and future plans.

 If you earned A’s or high B’s in all high school math classes (Algebra, Geometry, and Pre-Calculus), then your math foundation is solid, and you’re likely prepared for AP Calculus BC.
 Calculus brings together those previous math classes in a magical, yet sometimes challenging way.
 Having a strong math background is important for the rigor and quicker pace of BC Calculus.

 If you’ve consistently earned B’s in math, AP Calculus AB may be a better fit.
 AB moves at a slower pace than BC, so you’ll have more time to practice and apply new concepts.

 You can still take AP Calculus BC if you didn’t earn high math grades, but you’ll have to work harder to fill in some gaps in understanding.
 Read more about what topics to review and how to ace your first AP Calculus test.

 The past doesn’t have to determine your future.
 Just because you didn’t earn the best grades in math up to this point, doesn’t mean you won’t do well in AP Calculus.
 Maybe you’ve recently realized a desire to become an engineer, so you want to take AP Calculus to prepare for the upcoming Calculus courses required in college.
-This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their GPA.
+This new motivation to learn Calculus may take you further than a classmate who is just taking the class to boost their college resume.